 Be aware that it’s what the giver paid for the item that matters and not the item’s value.
 If the item was 20% off and they only paid $40, then you would have to report the extra $5 you made as profit.

 Do your best to find out how much the giver paid.
 You can try calling their favorite store or checking their preferred shopping website, or if you really want to play it safe, asking someone who went shopping with them in strict confidence.

-Short version: your state/city may not require taxes on occasional sales; if it does require them, block eBay buyers in your state of residence and you shouldn’t have to collect sales tax.
+Short version: your state/city may not require taxes on occasional sales; if it does require them, you may be responsible for collecting sales tax.

 If you don’t run a business, you probably won’t have to worry about sales tax.
 But it’s a good idea to make sure first!